jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	case 4.2 : writing -1 in SAVE_SYSRSTIV before COLD = software DEEP_RST ===> same effects
 			   The WARM display is preceded by "-1".

+	case 5 : after FAST FORTH core compilation, the WARM displays SAVE_SYSRSTIV = 15.
+User may use this information before WARM occurs.

 If SD\_CARD extention and SD\_CARD memory with \BOOT.4TH included, the cases 1 to 4 start it after displaying of WARM message.